 Mass timber’s appeal lays not just in its unparalleled sustainability, but also in its beauty.
-Thanks to the local D.C. authority’s willingness to work with us to review and approve robust solutions outside of prescriptive requirements for tall timber buildings, 80 M will be the first building in Washington D.C. to feature exposed timber above 85 feet.
+Thanks to the local DC authority’s willingness to work with us to review and approve robust solutions outside of prescriptive requirements for tall timber buildings, 80 M is the first building in Washington DC to feature exposed timber above 85 feet.
 We are proud to have worked with Hickok Cole on a project that showcases mass timber’s many benefits. ” Lauren Wingo Senior Structural Engineer

 Solar photovoltaic (PV) array: Cost/benefit analysis and procurement strategy

 As part of the project review process, the building owner chose to include a solar photovoltaic (PV) array on the roof of 80 M, in alignment with the ambitions of the local zoning board.
 Arup was able to help the client fulfill this request by rapidly performing a feasibility study, including a cost benefit analysis.
 The analysis found that the savings garnered through local and federal tax incentives, the solar renewable energy credit, and utility cost savings, brought the time horizon for return on investment down from 16 years to four years.
 Our engineers and consultants also leveraged their knowledge of the local market and permitting department, available technology, and procurement timelines to help Columbia Property Trust develop an owner request for proposal and to evaluate bids.